fredneedsausername/GateKeeper/DESIGN-DOCUMENT.md

 ## Physical systems

 The solution deploys a tag system.
-Tags, upon entering an activator beacon's radius, publish an advertisement to a gateway that physically opens the gates of the shipyard.
-The advertisement is also relayed to an api endpoint of the application.
+Tags send periodical signals, that get catched by an activator beacon when they enter its radius.
+When the signal is catched, the gates open and the app registers the person either entering or leaving the shipyard.

 The advertisement is comprised of 5 parts:
- - the tag's name (structured like "BE_A1900299");
- - the tag's remaining battery;
- - the activator's id;
+- The advertisement header;
+- The source type;
- - the previous activator's id;
+- the activator id;
+- The message type;
+- The packet counter;
+- The tag mac address;
+- The signal strength;
+- The packet type;
- - the tag's packet counter.
+- The battery level of the tag.

 ## Leaving or entering?